The US is also the current leader in cumulative emissions over history.

 Greenhouse Gas Emissions By Sector/Industry

-You can read more about these sectors and industries and what they include in this guide.
+Read more about the full list of sectors and industries in this guide.

 Current Greenhouse Gas Emissions Trend In The United States